DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-08-03-allowing-candidates-to-edit-application.md

 ---
-title: Allowing candidates to edit their application form after they've submitted it
+title: Allowing candidates to edit their application form after they’ve submitted it
 description: As part of our work to change the application process, we designed a way for candidates to edit parts of their application form after they’ve submitted it.
 date: 2023-08-03
 tags: